Sixth Form Expectations

 - Students who are sick should report to MI (MI to inform Sixth Form Reception).

 - In case of emergency students are to report to the Sixth Form Reception in the first instance.
-Sixth Form Reception to request permission for pupil to go home.
+Sixth Form Reception to request permission for student to go home.

 - Year 12 and 13 students should be at AM registration for 8.45am and finish at 3:10pm.